lorddrago12/Number-Guessing-Game/README.md

 This is an interactive console game where:

-* The player chooses a difficulty level
+* The player selects a difficulty level
-* A random secret number is generated based on that difficulty
+* A random secret number is generated
-* The player has a limited number of guesses to find the number
+* The player has a limited number of guesses
-* The game gives feedback after every guess
+* The game provides feedback after each guess
+* The best (lowest) number of guesses is saved permanently
-* The player can restart the game after each round
+* The player can replay the game multiple times

-It’s a clean example of game logic, control flow, and user input handling in Python.
+It’s a complete example of combining game logic with file storage.

 ---